 Why do some consider Simon Peter as the disciple with “foot-in-mouth” disease?
 Which of Peter’s blunders do you relate to most?
 How is Peter’s overall story encouraging to you?

-The young people whom Emre works with have formed a caring, welcoming community.
+The young people whom our missionary works with have formed a caring, welcoming community.
 About five of over twenty-five students are still seekers, while the others take turns preparing questions and teaching.
 Pray that these five seekers come to faith, and may this group keep growing.

 James 3:9; Genesis 1:27, 31; Matthew 5:38-48